segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 ---
 title: "On the Nature of Artificial Intelligence in Tech Careers"
-excerpt: "A software engineer's perspective on how AI is reshaping tech careers and how to stay relevant in this rapidly evolving landscape."
+excerpt: "Thoughts from a software engineer on navigating AI's impact and maintaining relevance amidst rapid technological change."
 last_modified_at:
 toc: true
 toc_sticky: true